-Pool professionals need to consider not only what they’re putting in the water, but also what they’re leaving behind
+Pool professionals need to consider not only what they are putting in the water, but also what they are leaving behind.

 By Terry Arko – Pool & Spa News